cgthayer/cluster-mesh-playground/istio-workbench/README.md

 # Example cluster setup

 This is a playground for trying out stuff.
-Try running `make`.
+Try running `make`

 Make targets:
 * install: install kind, kubectl, istio (mac)
   * install-kind: install just kind and k8s
-  * install-istio: install istio including itsoctl
+  * install-istio: install istio including istioctl
 * create: create a cluster and ingress
 * list: see how it's doing
 * test-app: test the ingress with a couple of apps: foo and bar